avodonosov/hashver-maven-plugin/README.md

     - moduleB
     - moduleC

-`mvn -pl :moduleA,:subModuleX -am` will also rebuild subModuleY.
+the `mvn -pl :moduleA,:subModuleX -am` will also rebuild unchnaged `subModuleY` because it is require for `moduleA` build.

-Therefore, it is more optiimal to actually use hashversions as artifact versions.
+Therefore, it is more optimal to actually use hashversions as artifact versions.
 That way no separate storage is needed, all information is stored in the artifact repository.
 And unchanged dependencies of changed modules are not rebuilt but simply fetched from the repository.